OUR SERVICES

 Tooth Sensitivity

 Tooth sensitivity is a very common concern.
 Symptoms often arise after drinking hot or cold drinks or eating certain foods and sweets.
-Sensitivity ca be easily treated with fluoride.
+Sensitivity can be easily treated with fluoride, and it often takes just a small adjustment to their routine before patients achieve much better everyday comfort.
 Your hygienist will often suggest using a toothpaste specifically for sensitive teeth.
-Learn more about tooth sensitivity.

 Dry Mouth